-Objectivity and ability to follow the trust document instructions will mean less court involvement, lower costs and fewer unresolved disputes between your beneficiaries.
+Objectivity and the ability to follow the trust document instructions will mean less court involvement, lower costs, and fewer unresolved disputes between your beneficiaries.

 With an experienced trustee to take care of your daily worries, you can enjoy a greater quality of life.
 The trustee applies certain basic skills and knowledge; financial, legal, medical, trust accounting principles, a fair and objective point of view, knowledge of the probate code and tax laws, accurate and complete documentation, and time to do the work.
 Objective communication with every person involved with the trust is critical to success.